Dental laser procedures

 We are a certified and licensed dental laser provider in Fort Lauderdale and Plantation.
-We specialize in laser procedures in certain clinical cases.
-Our watelase can help perform dental procedures like root canals, cavity, periodontal (gums) disease, extractions, implants and oral surgery.
+We specialize in dental laser procedures.
+Our watelase can help perform dental procedures like root canals, cavity, periodontal (gums) disease, extractions, implants and oral surgery in many clinical cases.

 Recently we have seen a new era of periodontal dentistry with newest laser technology available today for periodontal patient care.
 We have seen periodontal laser procedures and techniques designed specifically to treat periodontal disease like Laser Assisted New Attachment Procedure – LANAP® and Deep Pocket Therapy with New attachment® – DPT.
 Just like LASIK® surgery for the eyes, these FDA approved lasers therapy are a breakthrough in treating periodontal disease.
 Gums lasers allow laser dentists to treat periodontitis using minimally invasive procedure eliminating cutting and suture dental surgery.
 Instead of cutting away healthy gums tissue by using a scalpel laser dentists are now able to regenerate gums tissue attachment and new bone most of the time.

 The new era of laser dentistry is here with Waterlase dental technology.
 We are a Waterlase iplus provider offering dental laser procedures that may transform your dental experience.
 The Waterlase, in certain instances, helps patients with their worry about the shot and dental drill.
 It comes to no surprise that people, in general, are looking for an alternative to the traditional needle and drill dentistry.
 Unfortunately, most people don’t know that Waterlase Dentistry exists.